Instant Pot Taco Pasta

 - 2 ½ cups low sodium chicken broth or water I use one 14.5 ounce can broth plus enough water to total 2 ½ cups

-- 12 ounces medium shell pasta about 4 ¼ cups dry
+- 12 ounces medium shell pasta 12 ounces by weight which is about 4 ¼ cups of dry medium shell pasta

 - 1 ½ cups shredded cheddar cheese